Nastik1811/carousel-test_task/README.md

 - Works for mobile and desktop devices
 - Works for any HTML content
 - Support auto play (you can set an interval manualy)
+- Auto play is disabled on touch devices for better UX
 - Support swipes
 - Support infinite slide show
 - Supports scrolling to a selected slide